We explain how to deal with debt if you have a disability and show you where to get help if you need it.

-It can be easy to push your concerns with your debt to one side, focusing on other aspects that are directly affected by living with a disability, but as with anyone, ignoring the issue will only worsen the situation.
+It can be easy to push your debt concerns to one side, but as with anyone, ignoring the issue will only worsen the situation.

-Although having a disability can make it particularly hard to tackle uncontrolled debts, espeically if you have a low income, there are steps you can take to help address the problem.
+Although having a disability can make it particularly hard to tackle uncontrolled debts, especially if you have a low income, there are steps you can take to help address the problem.

 If you are finding it hard to pay back your debts, the following may help: